Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Captures or updates custom field details of a customer.
+Adds or updates customer level custom field details of a customer.

 ### Resource Information
 | | |